loopwerk/loopwerk.io/content/articles/2020-06-20-user-subscriptions.md

 * Very friendly and patient support staff.

 ### Negatives
 * You are required to give them your phone number, which is then displayed in all emails sent to your users.
 I don't want my personal cellphone number to be public like that!
-But apparently it's a legal requirement, or so that say at least.
+But apparently it's a legal requirement, or so they say at least.
 * They don't handle VAT at all.
 If you charge $4 a month for a subscription, the user will be charged $4 a month and that's it.

 Of course I'm required to actually collect (and then pay to the tax office!) the value added taxes, so that last point is actually a major problem and a dealbreaker.
 Stripe is working on adding VAT support but the first version of it, coming in July 2020, will require you to input all countries / U.S. states and their tax levels by hand.
 That's just not going to work.
 Plus they won't do automatic user location detection, so the user has to pick their country to see the correct VAT percentage.